PostHog/posthog.com/contents/docs/api/api.md

 3. Click "+ Create a Personal API Key".
 4. Give your new key a label – it's just for you, so you can later recall the key's purpose.
 5. Click "Create Key".
 6. There you go!
 At the top of the list you should now be seeing your brand new key. **Immediately** copy its value, as you'll **never** see it again after refreshing the page.
-No worries if you forget to copy though – you can delete and create keys as much as you want.
+But don't worry if you forget to copy it though – you can delete and create keys as much as you want.

 #### How to Use a Personal API key